Go slower. Get faster. Scientifically proven adaptive training method designed to help you get faster by focusing on zone training.

 Tools: Figma/Figjam

-Platform: Mobile First Web Design
+Platform: Responsive Web Design

 Go slower to get faster?

 Most people exercise too hard on their easy days and too easy on their hard days, however, research shows that splitting total exercise volume into 80% “easy” and 20% “hard” (also known as polarized training) results in the greatest increase in fitness gains and is the key to longevity.
-It is also how all elite athletes train.

 Polarized Training